NYU-DevOps-Fall19-Suppliers/suppliers/tests/readme.txt

-This is a file for tests.
+This is the folder for test cases.